Breastfeeding Support

 I’ve been in those trenches, and experienced both the bliss and the challenges of breastfeeding.
 I faced problems nursing my daughter from the get-go, but persevered and found effective solutions, so that my daughter and I could continue an enjoyable nursing relationship together.
 Over a decade ago, those experiences compelled me to help others who also want to breastfeed.

-I’m a former Leader with La Leche League Canada, the international organization giving mother-to-mother breastfeeding support in 68 countries.
+I’ve helped families around the world with feeding their babies for over 20 years.
+I’m a former Leader with La Leche League, the international organization giving mother-to-mother breastfeeding support in 68 countries.
 I furthered my breastfeeding training while completing my Birth Doula certification with DONA International.
 I am a recognized expert and published author on Kellymom.com, the renowned online breastfeeding resource.

 The most important thing my journey taught me is that there is more than one way to breastfeed a baby.
 I can show you options you may not know you had.
-I support your goals for breastfeeding – without judgment I honour and respect your choices for yourself and your baby.
+I support your goals for feeding your baby – without judgment, I honour and respect your choices for yourself and your family.

 baby-499976 (2)